Can you identify malware? Learn the signs

 How can teachers and students identify an attempted malware attack when it reaches their inboxes?
 Here are a few things to look out for.

 - Suspicious attachments or links included in messages.
 These attachments may come as an invoice letter, a payment confirmation document or anything else that you might receive on a usual basis.
 These attachments might look legitimate but if you do open the file, malware could immediately attack your device and do damage.
 The best way for you to protect yourself is to never open anything you were not expecting or if you are unsure is a legitimate document.
-We advise teachers to warn students not to open any attachments if they haven’t been notified that they will be sent or directly contact the organisation it was sent from to check if the email is legitimate.
+We advise teachers to warn students not to open any attachments if they haven’t been notified that they will be sent or directly contact the organization it was sent from to check if the email is legitimate.

 - Unvalidated links.
 If you receive a link for a forgotten password, account activation or any other request, the first thing to do is hover with your mouse over that link or button.
 The link destination will appear in a small bar at the bottom of the browser or below your mouse.

 - Any emails or messages that sound urgent and require you to fill in unnecessary information or give any personal details.
 In such cases, always check the credibility of the sender and reassure yourself it is a legitimate request and not a scam.
-See the example below.

 Determine if your computer has already been compromised